GabrielGrabalos/Solar-System-WebSite/README.md

 - **Express.js**: A web application framework for Node.js 🚀.
 - **EJS**: Embedded JavaScript templates for dynamic web content 📄.
 - **MongoDB**: A NoSQL database for storing planet information 🛰️.

-## Fun Fact 🎉

-This project holds a special place in my heart as it marks my first-ever full-stack project! 🥰 It's been an exciting journey exploring the depths of space while diving into web development.
-Here's to many more adventures ahead! 🍹

 ## Getting Started 🚀